ProgramerNawaf/TanfeethApi/README.md

 - Diffrent operation companies can obtain a project throw submiting a request showcasing thier service quality, expertise, and offers.

+- Requests are sent between companies until they agree or disagree on an offer.

 - InNeedCompany is provided Constent follow-up and evaluation over reports generated weekly from operation company to admin and in need company.